-Will this SOJT course be based on program W Provide authorization memo from program office chief PM and TM 3-1 requirements or qualifications in lieu of formal analysis?
-Yes Build program requirements or qualifications into course objectives D/D No No action 3-2 Is there an analysis less than 5 years old?
-Yes Validate analysis recommendations for SOJT TM and D/D No No action Is there an analysis more Yes Submit a request for analysis PM 3-3 3-3 Is there an analysis more than 5 years old? • Suspend project until analysis is complete and TM Are all requirements (whether from an analysis or program) written at the performance level?
-Yes • Conduct alignment meeting to gain concurrence and approval of requirements D/D 3-4 No Revise tasks to the performance level • Conduct alignment meeting to gain concurrence and approval of requirements.
-D/D If blending SOJT with other Yes No action 3-5 courses or training solutions, are the requirements in the SOJT and other solutions congruent?
-No • Align course requirements and levels of proficiency between all solutions D/D 2.6 Is there an audience analysis Yes Validate audience analysis as per SOP Volume 5 3-6 available for this SOJT?
-No • Conduct audience analysis as per SOP Volume 5 D/D 2.7 Is there a task analysis for Yes • Validate task analysis as per SOP Volume 5 3-7 this SOJT?
+Will this SOJT course be based on program Yes • Provide authorization memo from program office chief PM and TM 3-1 requirements or qualifications in lieu of formal analysis?
+Yes • Build program requirements or qualifications into course objectives D/D No No action 3-2 Is there an analysis less than 5 years old?
+Yes • Validate analysis recommendations for SOJT TM and D/D No No action Is there an analysis more Yes • Submit a request for analysis PM 3-3 than 5 years old?
+No • Suspend project until analysis is complete and TM Are all requirements (whether from an analysis or program) written at the performance level?
+Yes • Conduct alignment meeting to gain concurrence and approval of requirements D/D 3-4 No Revise tasks to the performance level Conduct alignment meeting to D/D gain concurrence and approval of requirements.
+If blending SOJT with other Yes No action 3-5 courses or training solutions, are the requirements in the SOJT and other solutions congruent?
+No • Align course requirements and levels of proficiency between all solutions D/D 3-6 Is there an audience analysis Yes • Validate audience analysis as per SOP Volume 5 3-0 available for this SOJT?
+No • Conduct audience analysis as per SOP Volume 5 D/D 37 Is there a task analysis for Yes • Validate task analysis as per SOP Volume 5 3-7 this SOJT?
 No • Conduct task analysis as per SOP Volume 5 D/D